 The EMS system not only encompasses a field operation component, but an extensive EMS education program and quality improvement program.
 The Memphis Fire Department is the only non-university or college in the State of Tennessee authorized to educate paramedics.
 In addition, the Memphis Fire Department also conducts Emergency Medical Technician classes and numerous continuing education programs, many of which are American Heart Association classes.

 In 2012, the Tennessee Ambulance Service Association awarded the Memphis Fire Department Tennessee’s EMS Service of the Year.
+In 2014, Memphis Fire EMS was featured on the cover of JEMS (Journal of Emergency Medical Services) magazine.

 Division Chief Joseph Rike